Table of Contents

 - If 50% of individuals have brown eyes and 50% have blue eyes, then the unknown genotype is a heterozygote (Bb).

 - If all individuals in the next generation have brown eyes, then the unknown genotype is a homozygote (BB).

 Limitations to Mendel’s Laws

-For example, in case of blood group types, alleles iA and iB for antigen A and B are dominant over recessive allele i0; they are fully expressed in heterozygous individuals with blood group AB.
+For example, in the case of blood group types, alleles iA and iB for antigen A and B are dominant over recessive allele i0; they are fully expressed in heterozygous individuals with blood group AB.

 The following is an example of co-dominance from Roan cattle for the coat color.

-Impact of environment over phenotypes
+Impact of the environment over phenotypes

 Epistasis alters phenotypic ratios